Flex Online Opening Term & Curriculum

 Exams & Electives

-Throughout the program your core courses, with the exception of the residency courses, will take place Monday and Wednesday evenings, synchronously from 8- 9:20 pm ET with additional asynchronous commitments.
+Throughout the program, your core courses, with the exception of the residency courses, will take place Monday and Wednesday evenings, synchronously from 8- 9:20 pm Eastern Time (ET) with additional asynchronous commitments.
 Exams may be scheduled on any day of the week, including outside the normal meeting days and times for the class and weekends.

 Starting in Spring of your first year, you'll be able to add electives to your schedule.
 Each semester, a limited number of online electives will be available, in either a completely synchronous format or synchronous/asynchronous, hybrid format.
 The synchronous portions of electives can take place Monday through Thursday, from 6:30-9:20 pm ET.